.cr avr To load this cross overlay .fa family To select the family

 All AVR instructions always save a multiple of 16-bit words to the target file.
-The low byte of these 16-bit words is always saved to the even target address, the high byte is written to the next odd address.
+The low byte of these 16-bit words is always saved to an even target address byte, the high byte is written to the next odd byte address.
 This is even true if a previous data generating directive stored an odd number of bytes to the code target file.
 In such a case an extra padding byte with the value of $00 is written to the target file to force the target address to become even again.

 Only data generating directives can save an odd number of bytes to a code target file.